jinikeda/weads/Development_Note.md

 1. maxinundepth.63
 2. Inundationdepth.tif (maxinundationdepth.63 -> tiff file)
-3. Refer to chunk of code in preprocessing.py script to read maxinundepth.63 into internal memory
+3. Refer to a chunk of code in the preprocessing.py script to read maxinundepth.63 into internal memory

 ## Pete's development
 ## Excluded **pyadcircmodule** dependency (src_branch folder: This folder will be deleted later)